 Classical Guitar Position Lesson: How to Sit, Hold, and Position a Classical Guitar.
 This lesson includes photos, diagrams, and video lessons with multiple camera angles.
 It’s a reference and guideline for how to sit and hold a classical guitar but there are many small variables and personal adjustments to make.
 Everyone’s body is different so you’ll have to experiment to see what works for you within the guidelines given.

 Learn from the pros – I highly recommend joining my newsletter and seeing how the featured professional guitarists hold their instrument.
 Finding pros with a similar body type to yours can offer further insights.
 Join the Email Newsletter here.
+If you enjoy this lesson please consider supporting the site.

 Guitar size, chair, and footstool/support – Make sure you have the right size guitar for yourself.
 Guitars come in all sizes and if you are extra short or small you might consider a short-scale guitar.
 The chair you use should be tall enough that you don’t bend your legs too much but can still have your right foot flat on the ground.
 You’ll also want an adjustable footstool or guitar support.